Covid: Germany is no longer a role model | DW | 07.12.2020

 In some towns and cities, such as Berlin, isolated Christmas stands have gone up.
 People get excited and gather around, seeking some warmth and comfort.
 But as the alcohol begins to take effect, social distancing is forgotten and people rub up against each other while standing in the long lines.
 Some guests refuse to "move on" even though it is actually against the law to stop and join the others.

-The police are increasingly been asked to step in.
-The southern state of Bavaria where coronavirus rates are frighteningly high in some places is beginning a tough crack-down completely banning outdoor sales of alcohol from Wednesday this week.
+Increasingly, police are being asked to step in.
+The southern state of Bavaria, where coronavirus rates are frighteningly high in some places, is beginning a tough crack-down completely banning outdoor sales of alcohol from Wednesday this week.

 Two other states, Baden-Württemberg and Saxony have either already followed Bavaria's lead, or are planning to do so.